hiteshp/hiteshp.github.com/_posts/2014-01-25-Resizing-LUKS-Linux.markdown

 published: true
 summary: Resizing encrypted volume(LUKS) on Linux
 ---
-Recently I got into a situation where i installed an application and suddenly started getting login error:
+Recently I got into a situation where I installed an application and suddenly started getting login error:

     failed to execute login command